shoprunback/documentation/source/index.html.md

-label | yes | Label of the product (ie. common name) reference | yes | unique reference in your catalog ean | no | barcode color | no | displayed as is on the web return process (no translation) brand_id | no | if you have created a brand and this product has this brand.
-Otherwise, the default brand is automaticaly used image_url | yes | public URL to the product image (JPG or PNG), to avoid imperfect cropping, use a square image
+label | yes | Label of the product (ie. common name) reference | yes | unique reference in your catalog ean | no | barcode weight_in_grams | yes | weight (grams) of the product (package included) color | no | displayed as is on the web return process (no translation) brand_id | no | if you have created a brand and this product has this brand.
+Otherwise, the default brand is automaticaly used picture_file_url | no | public URL to the product image (JPG or PNG), to avoid imperfect cropping, use a square image picture_file_base64 | no | if your product's image is not hosted on the internet, you can provide it with a base64 version of it

 <aside class="success">
 If you don't have more than one brand, you don't have to provide the brand_id.
 </aside>

-## List products
+## List your products

 ```ruby
 HTTParty.get(